navroze/cashcog/README.md

 Cashcog
 =======================

 The Cashcog-API only offers events about newly created expenses.
-The approval process however is missing and has to be added externally.
+The application consumes the expense events provided by the Cashcog Expense-API, validates and store them in mongo db.
+A front-end web application powered by zinggrid which is intuitive and responsive that will query/filter and sort them, and approve or decline them

 Table of Contents